castle-engine/castle-model-viewer/freedesktop/README.md

 But in the latter case, it is your responsibility to make the binaries actually visible by X session.
 Note that you will need to modify `$PATH` used by the X session, which usually means you need to create and use the `~/.Xsession` file.
 (Adjusting path of your shell, e.g. in `~/.bashrc`, is *not* enough.)

-# DETAILS HOW THIS WORKS
+# Details how this works

 This is for developers -- normal users can stop reading now :)